phatak-dev/blog/_posts/2020-04-08-spark-plugin-part-2.md

 {% endhighlight %}

-This method is called when an executor is ran. **extraConf** are the parameter sent by driver.
+This method is called when an executor is started. **extraConf** are the parameters sent by driver.

 ### Shutdown Method